joelberkeley/spidr/tutorials/HowSpidrWorks.md

 -->
 # How spidr works

 In this tutorial, we explain how spidr runs the tensor code you write in Idris.
+This file is not executable.

 ## StableHLO: the tensor graph representation